metal3d/knotter/README.md

 1.0.0
 - New helpers: createHandler and createServer
 - Fixed GET parameters that were not parsed
+- Cookies for Sessions are now written only if client has got values to set

 0.1.1
 - Sessions are now fixed